-The United States Constitution provides that "no State shall . . . deny to any person within its jurisdiction, the equal protection of law."2 The in-state preference provisions in this CS may constitute an equal protection violation.
-If
+The United States Constitution provides that "no State shall . . . deny to any person within its jurisdiction, the equal protection of law."
+The in-state preference provisions in this bill may constitute an equal protection violation.
+If such legislation is challenged, the court would use a rational basis test to determine the constitutionality of the alleged discriminatory treatment.
+Under the rational basis test, a court must uphold a state statute so long as the classification bears a rational relationship to a legitimate state interest.